Skip to main content

 The Royal College of Paediatrics and Child Health recommends avoiding screens in the hour before bedtime (Royal College of Paediatrics and Child Health, 2019).
 The AAP gives similar advice (Council on Communications and Media, 2016).
 This is one of the few areas where the major health bodies basically agree.

-An hour is the ideal.
-If that feels impossible (and some nights it will), even 30 minutes of screen-free wind-down helps.
-The effect isn't all-or-nothing.
+An hour is what the guidelines suggest.
+If that feels out of reach (and some nights it will), even 30 minutes of screen-free wind-down appears to help.
+It's not all-or-nothing.

 If screen time does happen in the evening